clipmagic/DropboxAPI/README.md

 All kudos to (https://github.com/kunalvarma05/dropbox-php-sdk) for the PHP API.

 ## First steps
-* Visit Refer (https://www.dropbox.com/developers) and read the documentation.
+* Visit (https://www.dropbox.com/developers) and read the documentation.
 * Log into Dropbox and create a new application.
-It's recommended to only allow the App access to a specified folder
+It's recommended to limit ProcessWire App access to a specified folder
 * Make a note of the App key, the App secret and the name of the Dropbox folder

 ## Installation